• Skip to main content

 How to store and are they freezable?

-These vegan breakfast sausage patties will keep well in the fridge for 3-4 days.
+These vegan sausage patties will keep well in the fridge for 3-4 days.
 They are freezable too and can be frozen for up to 3 months.
 Store patties in a sealed container or zip-top bag with a layer of parchment paper in between layers to prevent them from sticking together.

 5 vegan patties on a cast iron skillet with glass of water, some rosemary leaves and a fork in the background.